greydanus/greydanus.github.io/papers.md

         </div>
           <div class="tdesc">
             <p>
-              Abstract says it all (paraphrase): this paper extends the capabilities of neural networks by coupling them to external memory sources, which they can interact with by attentional processes.
+              This paper extends the capabilities of neural networks by coupling them to external memory sources, which they can interact with by attentional processes.
 The system is analagous to a Turing Machine but is end-to-end differentiable and so it can be trained with gradient descent.
 Neural Turing Machines can learn to infer algorithms such as copy, sort, and associative recall.
             </p>
             <p>
               In this architecture, memory access requires training read/write heads over the entire memory space, which is impractical for scalable memory.
 However, it is a huge algorithmic breakthrough in the sense that it incorporates long term memory storage into a differentiable architecture.
 Giving deep networks access to long term memory will drastically expand their effectiveness in most tasks.
 The challenge now is to make a long term neural memory architecture which is both differentiable <em>and</em> scalable!